Why food that ‘sparks joy’ could be the next big trend

 Number 7 in the listing also outlines that we're set to see those who follow specific diets ‘seek out and share new and innovative products which make their lives easier’.
 This, in turn, is expected to help bring these diets increasingly under the public’s radar.

-The key claims in these specific diets, according to the report, are: high protein, high fibre, low fat, vegan (opens in new tab), gluten free (opens in new tab), dairy free and preservative free, plus no added sugar and no added salt.
+The key claims in these specific diets, according to the report, are: high protein, high fibre, low fat, vegan, gluten free, dairy free and preservative free, plus no added sugar and no added salt.

 Have you made the link between food choices and feelings?